kgillibrand/PIA-Port-Forwarding-Script/README.md

 - This script will not work for other VPN providers as is.
 - The PIA API sometimes returns a port that is closed if you have been reconnecting a lot.
 Try waiting a few minutes and trying again.
 - This script should be portable now that I changed the network querying to use the netifaces library and removed the use of GNU/Linux command line tools.
+- This script is written to be portable but it needs the correct interface name which is an issue.
+Non GNU/Linux OS users will have a different interface name though Windows and Mac users can use the official PIA application which offers port forwarding built-in.
+The default interface is tun0 so update the INTERFACE variable if you are told that you are not connected when you are.

 Downloading and Usage